 This right here — this cheese-stuffed loaf — this is how you guarantee that any party you throw will be a smashing success.
 Cheese and bread are already a first-rate combination, of course, but this particular delivery method is just brilliant.
 I dare anyone standing in the vicinity to resist pulling off cheesy bite after cheesy bite.
 Dinner can burn and the power can go out, and everyone will still be perfectly content.

 Want to know how this party insurance can be yours?
 Of course you do.
-Here's everything you need to know, one step at a time.
+Here's how to make gooey, pull-apart cheese bread, one step at a time.

 Choosing the Loaf

 Pick up an artisan loaf for this one, something with a nicely crunchy crust and some holes in the crumb.
 It should weigh between 12 and 16 ounces or so — this is just to give you an idea of size; the recipe is flexible enough that the exact size and weight of the loaf isn't a major factor.
 Round loaves are impressive to carry out to the table, but longer football-shaped bâtards or even flatter loaves of ciabatta would be fine.

 When you cut the loaf, make sure not to cut all the way through so that the individual pieces of bread are still attached at the bottom.
 Slice the loaf in one direction first, then turn it 90-degrees and slice the other way.
 It can get tricky to hold the bread together when you make the second set of cuts; just do the best you can, and if any pieces fall out, just pop them back into place like puzzle pieces.
 There's enough cheese that none will be the wiser.

 You can use any favorite cheese or combination of cheeses here.
 Just make sure at least one of them is a gooey melting cheese, like mozzarella or swiss.
 I like throwing in some brie or crumbles of blue cheese, too!